AdrianTunkin/crystal_vision_hud/README.md

 # CRYSTAL VISION HUD
 ### Head-Up Display (HUD) System for safe driving

 #### Attention: This repository does not contain diagrams and drawings of projector optics.
+#### Also repository does not contain information regarding mechanical parts, including servos.

 Crystal Vision is a portable Head-Up Display (HUD) system that projects an image on the windshield of your car.